XuewenWangUGA/USAT/README.md

 ![seqComp](Comp_HG002_003.png)  Fig 5.
  <br/>

- The user manual explaines and demonstrates the details on how to use each function.
+ The user manual explains and demonstrates the details on how to use each function.

  ## Running speed of USAT
- USAT enables parallele computing and is ultrafast.
+ USAT enables parallel computing and is ultrafast.
 All analyses will be completed in seconds.
 The analysis of a complete set of alleles of all 20 core CODIS (https://www.fbi.gov/services/laboratory/biometric-analysis/codis/codis-and-ndis-fact-sheet) STR in a human will take less than ~1 second for allele size and length calculation, and ~8 and  ~1 seconds for sequences comparison in windows and Linux like systems, respectively.

  ## Citing USAT
- USAT is under a consideration of offical publication somewhere.
+ USAT is under a consideration of official publication somewhere.
  The preprint of manuscript is available at https://www.biorxiv.org/content/10.1101/2022.04.15.488513v1.article-metrics

  To cite: